skrub-data/skrub/doc/userguide_tablevectorizer.rst

 In tabular machine learning pipelines, practioners often convert categorical features to numerical features using various encodings (|OneHotEncoder|, |OrdinalEncoder|, etc.).

-The |TableVectorizer| performs feature engineering on dataframes by parsing the data type of each column and encoding columns according to their data type, producing new numeric features that can be used in machine learning models.
+The |TableVectorizer| parses the data type of each column and maps each column to an encoder, in order to produce numeric features for machine learning models.

-The |TableVectorizer| splits columns into four categories and applies a default encoder to each.
-The default encoders for each column category are:
+More precisely, the |TableVectorizer| maps columns to one of the following four groups by default:

 - **High-cardinality categorical columns**: |StringEncoder|
 - **Low-cardinality categorical columns**: scikit-learn |OneHotEncoder|